 In accordance with PHMSA requirements, WBI Energy will install cathodic protection systems at various points along the proposed pipeline to inhibit external corrosion of the underground facilities.
-This cathodic protection system imparts a low-voltage current to the pipeline to offset natural soil corrosion potential should the coating become damaged over the life of the pipeline.
+This cathodic protection system will impart a low-voltage current to the pipeline to offset natural soil corrosion potential should the coating become damaged over the life of the pipeline.
+Specifics regarding the locations and design of these systems are still being determined, but facilities will include a new Cathodic Protection Unit and ground bed at the MDU-Kindred Border Station.
+WBI Energy will also connect the system to an existing rectifier at the Mapleton Compressor Station.
+Test lead locations will be installed along the proposed pipeline and will be located directly over the top of the pipe.
 WBI Energy will inspect the cathodic protection system at regular intervals to ensure proper operating conditions are consistent with the PHMSA requirements for corrosion mitigation.